How to Make a Room Look Bigger: 7 Tips for Fooling the Eye

 Keep in mind that tall and bulky furniture can take up precious space.
 Choose a sofa and chairs with open arms and exposed legs.
 This allows light to filter under the furniture, making the room appear airier.

 7. Maximize your room arrangement

 Scale your furniture to fit the size of the room.
-Place larger pieces of furniture against the walls to maximize the open space and make the room look bigger.
+Place larger pieces of furniture against the walls to maximize the open space and make a small room look bigger.
 Also, don’t block pathways.
 If furniture and accessories block the view into a room, it will look cramped.

 The longest straight line in any room is the diagonal.
 When you place your furniture at an angle, it leads the eye along the longer wall.
 Bonus: You often get some additional storage space behind the piece.

 Making the most of your space can also be achieved by under-bed storage or creative uses of closet space as well.
 Have an empty wall?
 Apartment Therapy designers suggest utilizing floating shelves and other smart design options.